Skip to main content

 }

 Vision mode requires documents to have been indexed with vision embeddings (status_vision: "embedded").
 With include_image: true, each result includes an image.b64_content field with the page rendered as a base64 image.
-In text mode, the image is fetched from the vision chunk covering the chunk’s start page — empty string if no vision index exists for that page.
+In text mode, the image is fetched from the vision chunk covering the chunk’s start page, or an empty string if no vision index exists for that page.

 Common errors